 As we reflect on stories from learning during the pandemic, it is important to distinguish the difference between the pivot to “emergency remote learning” and deliberately designed online, blended, distance, distributed, or mobile learning environments.
-Many instructors who have previously taught only in face-to-face synchronous learning environments are now exploring an online-only model without in-depth formal training or experience.
+Many instructors who had previously taught only in face-to-face synchronous learning environments were then thrust into exploring an online-only model without in-depth formal training or experience.
 This is significantly different from courses designed by trained and experienced instructors who plan for multimodal approaches and online learning environments.
-Many educators are now delivering familiar curriculums using unfamiliar tools and methodologies.
+Many educators were delivering familiar curriculums using unfamiliar tools and methodologies.

-The same considerations must be in place for the learners.
+The same considerations needed to be in place for the learners.
 No one signed up for an emergency remote learning experience.
 When one selects an online or distributed course, they usually know what to expect, or at least have a reasonable understanding of how the experience may differ from a face-to-face classroom.
-Our learners are adjusting their expectations as the educational ground shifts beneath their feet.
+Learners had to adjust their expectations as the educational ground shifted beneath their feet.

-As we learn together right now, we have the opportunity to reflect on our own experiences and opinions about the shifts we’ve encountered in our learning journeys.
-We can engage in conversations about what is working, what we wish would change, and how we can work and learn within the new, ever-shifting normal.
+As we learned from that time, we now have the opportunity to reflect on our own experiences and opinions about the shifts we encountered in our learning journeys.
+We can engage in conversations about what worked, what we wish would change, and how we can work and learn within our now, more stable contexts.

-Educational systems are under intense scrutiny as they pivot to and from emergency remote learning and in-class instruction.
-Observing the feedback from learners, families, and colleagues; one consistent complaint has been the lack of interactivity.
-Analyzing media reports from concerned parents and students suggest three components of interactivity have been lacking in this emergency remote learning model: learning materials, peer contact, and instructor/student connection.
+Educational systems were under intense scrutiny as they pivoted to and from emergency remote learning and in-class instruction.
+Observing the feedback from learners, families, and colleagues; one consistent complaint was the lack of interactivity.
+Analyzing media reports from concerned parents and students suggest three components of interactivity were lacking during this emergency remote learning model: learning materials, peer contact, and instructor/student connection.

-Some learners are struggling with one dimensional task-based assignments that lack context or are provided as “filler”.
-Others are now being asked to use “interactive” general platforms such as Khan Academy, Prodigy, or IXL as somewhat self-guided learning.
-The pivot to emergency remote learning highlighted the challenge of remotely recreating the classroom model of lessons facilitated by teachers, transitioning to supported practice gradually moving towards independent application.
-The complex social, formal, and informal resources offered within the constructs of a face to face learning environment can be difficult to replicate.
+Some learners struggled with one dimensional task-based assignments that lacked context or were provided as “filler”.
+Others were asked to use “interactive” general platforms such as Khan Academy, Prodigy, or IXL as somewhat self-guided learning.
+The pivot to emergency remote learning truly highlighted the challenge of remotely recreating the classroom model of lessons facilitated by teachers, transitioning to supported practice gradually moving towards independent application.
+That time proved that the complex social, formal, and informal resources offered within the constructs of a face to face learning environment can be difficult to replicate.

 DESIGN FOR THE ONLINE MEDIUM